 D-706: Eligibility Redetermination for Children in Texas Department of Family and Protective Services–Initiated Care

-Boards must be aware that at the end of the DFPS eligibility period, caregivers whose children were receiving care through DFPS are eligible for continuity of CCS as follows:
+Boards must inform staff members that at the end of the DFPS eligibility period, caregivers whose children were receiving care through DFPS are eligible for continuity of CCS as follows:

 General Protective Care

-Boards must be aware that for General Protective services terminated before completion of the DFPS authorization date (early termination), care must be continued under the original eligibility determination with no PSoC and no work/training requirements.
+Boards must inform staff members that for General Protective services terminated before completion of the DFPS authorization date (early termination), care must be continued under the original eligibility determination with no PSoC and no work/training requirements.

 The ETR includes a comments field where DFPS case workers may indicate the reason for the early termination.
 Boards must coordinate with local DFPS offices to understand the reason for General Protective services being terminated early and must assist the caregiver or family to continue CCS if desired.